BigPeet/coding_challenges/advent_of_code/2019/18/notes.md

 After admittedly reading up on the issue, I will try a graph-based approach.

 Transforming the maze and the keys into a graph/tree allows the use of breadth-first-search to find the shortest path.

+But since I've spend a lot of time on this already, I will implemenent this new approach in Python (having easy access to all the necessary data structs there).
+If I have an approach that can handle the provided inputs, I will either leave the Python solution or implement it in C later.